Transportation Energy and Climate Analysis

 The research contributed to and draws upon the Transitions to Alternative Vehicles and Fuels study published by the National Academy of Sciences.

-The Transportation Energy and Climate Analysis project also involves collaborations with related University of Michigan research initiatives including the Mobility Transformation Center (MTC), the Clean Energy Research Center - Clean Vehicles Consortium (CERC-CVC) and the Beyond Carbon Neutral project.
+The Transportation Energy and Climate Analysis project also involves collaborations with related University of Michigan research initiatives including the Mcity center for research, development and testing of connected and automated vehicles, the Clean Energy Research Center - Clean Vehicles Consortium (CERC-CVC) and the Beyond Carbon Neutral project.

-For short summaries of work related to this project, see the Cars and Climate research blog.
+For short summaries of other work related to this project, see the Cars and Climate research blog.